 What It Takes

-Developing an elephant sanctuary requires extensive knowledge of the natural life of elephants, how they live if left alone in the wild, an understanding of their social structures, proper diet, methods of communication and a keen understanding of the meaning of natural elephant behaviors, postures, and vocalizations.
+Developing an elephant sanctuary requires extensive knowledge of the natural life of elephants, how they live if left alone in the wild, an insight into their social structures, proper diet, methods of communication, and a keen understanding of the meaning of natural elephant behaviors, postures, and vocalizations.

-But we also have to understand what they’ve endured in captivity, extensive human dominance, physical punishment, the long-term impact of improper diet and the lack of social experience, isolation and extreme confinement.
-Most importantly we have to understand the psychology of healing and the vast spectrum of individual responses to stress, and trauma.
+But we also have to recognize what they’ve endured in captivity: extensive human dominance, physical punishment, the long-term impact of improper diet, and the lack of social experience, isolation, and extreme confinement.
+Most importantly, we have to understand the psychology of healing and the vast spectrum of individual responses to stress and trauma.
 Some individuals may recover quickly; others may have flashbacks of past sufferings that could haunt them for the rest of their lives.

 Maia swimming and playing in newly dug pond at Elephant Sanctuary Brazil